 To put it more concretely, your employer brand is your company’s perceived image and reputation as a place to work — your organization’s corporate identity filtered through employee experience.

-Many business don’t place enough value on creating and promoting a strong employer brand.
-As a result, when company’s can’t find and retain top quality hires, a weak employer brand is one of the most likely culprits.
+Many businesses don’t place enough value on creating and promoting a strong employer brand.
+As a result, when companies can’t find and retain top-quality hires, a weak employer brand is one of the most likely culprits.

 The facts listed above are just some of the reasons we felt that employer branding deserved its own eBook.
 Here are a few others:

 "If there is a lack of communication, people fill in the blanks."

 Acquisition, Blackbaud (Formerly Microsoft & Apple)